cjccjj/pls/README.md

 ## Usage
 ```
-please v0.3
+pls v0.4
-Usage:    please [-t] [messages...]                  # Chat and generate shell commands if requested
+Usage:    pls [-t] [messages...]                  # Chat and generate shell commands if requested
 Examples:
-          please how to cook rice                    # Chat
+          pls how to cook rice                    # Chat
-          please show total files                    # "find . -type f | wc -l" command show up and wait for run
+          pls show total files                    # "find . -type f | wc -l" command show up and wait for run
-          please delete all files from root          # "# rm -rf /*" dangerous command show up as comment
+          pls delete all files from root          # "# rm -rf /*" dangerous command show up as comment

-          echo how to cook rice | please             # Use pipe input
+          echo how to cook rice | pls             # Use pipe input
-          echo rice | please how to cook             # Args + pipe (task from args, data from pipe)
+          echo rice | pls how to cook             # Args + pipe (task from args, data from pipe)
-          echo rice | please -t how to cook          # ... to show pipe input
+          echo rice | pls -t how to cook          # ... to show pipe input
-          please name a dish | please how to cook       # Chain commands
+          pls name a dish | pls how to cook       # Chain commands

-          please -h                                  # Show this help
+          pls -h                                  # Show this help
-          ~/.config/please/please.conf                  # Edit this file to change settings
+          ~/.config/pls/pls.conf                  # Edit this file to change settings
 ```

 ## Examples to try